 Accident victims have a set time in which they can file a personal injury claim to obtain compensation for injuries and damages.
-If you are ever injured in a car accident caused by a distracted driver, it is crucial to contact a car accident attorney as soon as possible.
+If you are ever injured in a car accident caused by a distracted or reckless driver, it is crucial to contact a car accident attorney as soon as possible.

 Signs That Drivers Are Distracted Behind The Wheel